36-Year-Old Pitcher – New York Yankees

 Chris Capuano Contract Information:

-Signed a minor league contract with the Rockies in July 2014.
+Agreed to a one-year contract with the Yankees in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Chris Capuano – simply subscribe now.